llms.txt explained: Step-by-step guide & practical example

 What happens if I don’t keep my llms.txt up to date?

-That is a real risk.
-An outdated file can lead to an AI using incorrect or outdated information, which can harm your brand and your E-E-A-T. Regular maintenance is a must!
+That’s a real risk.
+An outdated file can cause an AI to use incorrect or outdated information, which can harm your brand and your E-E-A-T. Regular maintenance is essential!

 Should I set my llms.txt to noindex?

 Yes, that makes a lot of sense.
-The llms.txt file is an instruction for AI systems and not content for users in the search results.
+The llms.txt file is an instruction for AI systems, not content for users in search results.
 A noindex tag prevents it from appearing in the normal Google index.
 AI crawlers can still find and use the file for their purpose.

 Conclusion: Your roadmap for the AI-optimized website